mpneuried/simple-dynamo/README.md

 - `delete`: fired after a item has been deleted.
 **Event Arguments**
 	- **item_old**: the item before the delete

+## Changelogs

+### 0.3.0
+- changed update behavior.
+Now there is not get before set.
+- Event `update`, no longer with new and old value.
+Just the new value.
+This is a victim to the removal of get before set.
+- added option `conditionals` to update.
+So you can define conditions to your update
+- removed option `removeMissing`.
+Now you have to set a attribute to `null` to remove it.

 ## Todos